casualwriter/casual-markdown-page/README.md

 * by default, it will load `index.md` as home page.
 * hotkey [alt-s] to show markdown html for developer
 * hotkey [alt-k] to showpage in dark mode
+* for mobile, swipt right or click on title to show TOC.
 * use frontmatter for page configuration (title, menu, navigation), for example

 ~~~
 -----------------------------------------------------------------------------
 github  : https://github.com/casualwriter/casual-markdown
 title   : Casual-Markdown
+style   : #header { background: RoyalBlue } // additional style, optional
 menu    :
   Home            : index.md
   Supported Syntax: md-syntax.md